 Proceed to click export and save it on your computer.
 Try the documentation if you want.

-Since it isn’t a JSON file, it needs customization and styling from scratch.
+- Since it wasn’t a JSON file, it needs customization and styling from scratch.
 Editing an imported data table in Ninja Tables is the same as the default table.

 Take a peek at the documentation to learn how to create a table from a CSV file.

-Now, go to “Tools and Settings” in the Ninja Tables dashboard and click “Import” for the corresponding plugin.
+- Go to Ninja Tables dashboard and click “Import” for TablePress.

 Have a look at the documentation.